hareesht23/LSBGs-in-DES-with-Transformers/README.md

 # LSBGs-in-DES-with-Transformers

-The notebooks provide a detailed explanation of the code implementation for creating Transformer models.
+The notebooks provide a detailed explanation of the code implementation for creating Transformer models presented in https://doi.org/10.1051/0004-6361/202347649.
 These models are specifically designed for the purpose of identifying low surface brightness galaxies (LSBGs) within the dataset of the Dark Energy Survey's first data release (DES DR1).